aleskxyz/reality-ezpz/README.md

 ## Security Options
 This script can configure the service with 3 types of security options:
 - reality
-- tls-valid
+- letsencrypt
-- tls-invalid
+- selfsigned

 By default `reality` is configured but you can change the security protocol with `--security` option.

-The `tls-valid` option will use Letsencrypt to get a valid certificate for you server.
+The `letsencrypt` option will use Letsencrypt to get a valid certificate for you server.
 So you have to assign a valid domain or subdomain to your server with `--server <domain>` option.

-The `tls-invalid` option is same as `tls-valid` but the certificates are self-signed and you don't need to assign a domain or subdomain to your server.
+The `selfsigned` option is same as `letsencrypt` but the certificates are self-signed and you don't need to assign a domain or subdomain to your server.

 ## Compatibility and recommendation
 CDN compatibility table: